publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schII/ptII/m__us_usc_t8_s1184.md

     (r) __Visas of nonimmigrants described in section 1101(a)(15)(K)(ii)__

         (1) A visa shall not be issued under the provisions of [section 1101(a)(15)(K)(ii) of this title][/us/usc/t8/s1101/a/15/K/ii] until the consular officer has received a petition filed in the United States by the spouse of the applying alien and approved by the Attorney General.
 The petition shall be in such form and contain such information as the Attorney General shall, by regulation, prescribe.
-Such information shall include information on any criminal convictions of the petitioner for any specified crime described in paragraph (5)(B) and information on any permanent protection or restraining order issued against the petitioner related to any specified crime described in subsection (5)(B)(i).
+Such information shall include information on any criminal convictions of the petitioner for any specified crime described in paragraph (5)(B) and information on any permanent protection or restraining order issued against the petitioner related to any specified crime described in subsection  <sup>\[3\]</sup>  <sup><sup> 3 So in original.
+Probably should be “paragraph”. </sup></sup>  (5)(B)(i).

         (2) In the case of an alien seeking admission under [section 1101(a)(15)(K)(ii) of this title][/us/usc/t8/s1101/a/15/K/ii] who concluded a marriage with a citizen of the United States outside the United States, the alien shall be considered inadmissible under [section 1182(a)(7)(B) of this title][/us/usc/t8/s1182/a/7/B] if the alien is not at the time of application for admission in possession of a valid nonimmigrant visa issued by a consular officer in the foreign state in which the marriage was concluded.